 Abidjan is a big city, so discovering the place as you walk would be a bad idea.
 In addition, the city is not safe for cyclers either.
 Thus, the only option remaining would be public transport that includes taxis, buses, and boats.
 Moreover, you could also hire a motorcycle for your own sweet ride.

 Boat: Crossing the lagoon means taking a ferry ride that is the right choice by any means.
-Watching the Abidjan city on the horizon is sight worth remembering.
+Watching the Abidjan city on the horizon is a sight worth remembering.